Kate Somerville +Retinol Vitamin C Moisturizer Review

 Review

-Results you may expect from using Kate Somerville +Retinol Vitamin C Moisturizer:
+Does Kate Somerville +Retinol Vitamin C Moisturizer Work?

-Quite moisturizing: Kate Somerville +Retinol Vitamin C Moisturizer has a moisturizing rating of 4.2 out of 10.
+According to CreamScan analysis, Kate Somerville +Retinol Vitamin C Moisturizer is quite moisturizing, with a moisturizing rating of 4.2 out of 10.

 Please refer to the Ratings section below for details of the moisturizing rating calculation.

-According to CreamScan analysis, Kate Somerville +Retinol Vitamin C Moisturizer has a slight anti-wrinkle rating of 2.6 out of 10.
+According to CreamScan analysis, Kate Somerville +Retinol Vitamin C Moisturizer has a modest level of anti-wrinkle efficacy, rated 2.6 out of 10.

 It contains 2 active ingredients with proven anti-wrinkle efficacy: